ParallelMaths/parallel/pages/9-32-ham-sandwich-problem.md

 ---

-You can present this as a magic trick, where you ask someone to pick a 3-digt number and follow the instructions that you give them.
+You can present this as a magic trick, where you ask someone to pick a 3-digit number and follow the instructions that you give them.
 The results will always be 1089.
 Why?

 If we let a, b, c represent the three digits of the original number, then the three-digit number is abc or 100a + 10b + c.

 The reversed number is 100c + 10b + a.

-When you subtract the new number form the original number, the result is (100a + 10b + c) – (100c + 10b + a) to get 99(a - c).
+When you subtract the new number from the original number, the result is (100a + 10b + c) – (100c + 10b + a), which equals 99(a - c).

 Since the digits in the original number were decreasing, (a - c) is at least 2 and no greater than 9, so the result must be 198, 297, 396, 495, 594, 693, 792, or 891.